Madeleine Carroll: Personal life

-Carroll first visited Spain's Costa Brava in 1934.
-The following year she bought an estate in Calonge, where her seaside home, Castell Madeleine, was constructed.
-She was prevented from living there by the Spanish Civil War and World War II and moved to Marbella in 1949.
-The home was later demolished, leaving one tower intact, and a housing development named after it (Urbanización Castell Madeleine).
 During the war, Carroll donated another property of hers, a château she owned outside Paris, to house more than one hundred and fifty orphans, arranging for groups of young people in California to knit clothing for them.
 In an RKO-Pathe News bulletin she was filmed at the château with children and staff wearing the donated clothes thanking those who contributed.
 She was awarded the Légion d'Honneur for her efforts by France.
 Allied Commander Dwight Eisenhower remarked in private that, of all the movie stars he met in Europe during the war, he was most impressed with Carroll and Herbert Marshall (who worked with military amputees).

 After the war, Carroll stayed in Europe where she conducted a radio program fostering French-American friendship and helped in the rehabilitation of concentration camp victims, during which she met her future third husband, the French producer Henri Lavorel.
 In late 1946, she went briefly to Switzerland to film a British film, White Cradle Inn (aka High Fury).

 On her return to Paris, she and Lavorel formed a production company and made several two-reel documentaries to promote peace, one of which, Children's Republic, was shown at the Cannes Film Festival.
 Carroll told The Christian Science Monitor that "wars are started at the top but can be prevented at the bottom, if all men and women will rid themselves of distrust and suspicion of that which is foreign."
 Filmed in a small orphanage in the town of Sèvres, just southwest of Paris, it focused attention on the devastation of children's lives in Europe caused by war.
 Widely shown in Canada, it became a prime source of funds for the manufacture of artificial limbs for wounded children.

 In 1947, Carroll returned to the United States together with Lavorel.
 Their intention was for her to resume her acting career, which would fund their production company, but they soon separated.
 Appearing in three more films until 1949 and debuting on Broadway in 1948, Carroll then mostly retired from acting, although she did occasionally appear on television and radio until the mid-1960s.